jonathantemplin/CCSSO-June2017/index.md

 >- A what, why, and how of multidimensional assessment methods
->  - How we can design NGSS assessments to provide multiple sources of information about students
+>  - How we can design Next Generation Science Standards (NGSS) assessments to provide multiple sources of information about students
->- Expanding the menu of available options for providing actionable assessment
+>- Expanding the menu of available options for providing actionable assessment <hr>
 > <img class="center" src="assets/img/In_N_Out_menu.png" width=40%>

 ---

-## Assessing Multlple Dimensions
+## Assessing Multilple Dimensions

 # Two Key Questions

 <ol>
-<li> What facets of knowledge, skills, or abilities are to be understood about a student?</li>
+<li> What facets of knowledge, skills, or abilities (KSAs) are sought to be understood about a student?</li>
-<li> What characteristics of the tasks/items may interefer with such understanding?</li>
+<li> What characteristics of the tasks/items may interfere with such understanding?</li>
 </ol>